Class Teacher: Mr Rosser (Year 2 and 3)

 Home learning

 Children have logins for the websites above in their reading records.
-Please let Mr Rosser know if children need another copy of their log-in details.
+Please let Mr Rosser know if the children need another copy of their log-in details.